Island Living in the Turks and Caicos Islands

 Utilities are an important and expensive necessity of island living.
 Because our population in the Turks & Caicos Islands is very small, as compared to other Caribbean countries, our costs for utilities are relatively high.

 Land lines are provided by Lime and new customers pay a $70.00 installation fee plus $20.00 per month for a residential line.
 Unlike in North America there are per minute charges associated with even local calls.
 Additional deposits will apply for Non-Belongers.
-We currently have two cellular providers, Lime and Digicel.
-With both companies you have an option to purchase a ‘pre-paid’ or ‘pay as you go’ phone.
+We currently have two cellular providers: Lime and Digicel.
+With these companies you have an option to purchase a ‘pre-paid’ or a ‘pay as you go’ phone.
 With a pre-paid phone there are no monthly fees and you purchase credit for the phone in advance.
-If, however, you’d prefer the traditional ‘post-paid’ or ‘billed’ cellular phone you may choose a plan starting as low as $35.00 per month and there are a variety of packages available.
+If, however, you would prefer the traditional ‘post-paid’ or ‘billed’ cellular phone you may choose a plan starting as low as $35.00 per month and there are a variety of packages available.
 The connection fee is $75.00 and Non-Belongers usually pay a $200.00 deposit.
 Unlike North America, incoming cellular calls are FREE.
 Customers of either service may rent or buy equipment from their provider of choice or use their own.